hashchange/backbone.declarative.views/README.md

 ## Release Notes

-### v3.2.0
+### v4.0.0

+###### Changes

+The release of Marionette 3 required some minor, yet nonetheless breaking changes for users of Marionette:

+- Backbone.Declarative.Views must be loaded [_before_ Marionette][setup-marionette] (previously: after Marionette)
+- You have to enable Marionette integration by calling `Backbone.DeclarativeViews.joinMarionette()` (previously: no action required)

+###### Other

+- Adapted for Marionette 3
 - Loader receives view as second argument when called in the context of a view
 - `Backbone.DeclarativeViews.getCachedTemplate()` accepts view context as optional second argument (passed on to loader)
 - Loader receives view options as third argument when available.
 Intended for plugins only.
-Requires activation of `enforceTemplateLoading()`.
+Requires that `enforceTemplateLoading()` has been called.
 Loader must be called in the context of a view.
 - Added `_pluginData` property to cache entries
 - Added `Backbone.DeclarativeViews.plugins.events` for use by plugins
 - Added events `"cacheEntry:view:process"` and `"cacheEntry:view:fetch"` for use by plugins